microsoft/AzureTRE/docs/registering-workspace-templates.md

-# Registering Resource Templates
+# Registering Workspace Templates

-Before a resource template can be deployed using the API it needs to be registered.
+Before a Workspace Template can be deployed using the API it needs to be registered.

 ## Porter Bundles